-Recommended: MFMP 10 and/or MFOM 11 This course continues to build and develop on topics addressed in Foundation 11.
-This course is recommended for students who are continuing in post-Secondary studies in Arts faculty (examples: Archaeology, Criminology, History, Languages, International Studies, Political Science, Psychology and many more), Communications faculty, Education faculty or faculty.
-Topics include: Fine Arts Transformations with iterations to create fractals, graphical representations logarithmic, polynomial, exponential and sinusoidal functions, regressions, set theory and conditional statements, combinatorics,
+Recommended: MFMP 10 and/or MFOM 11

+This course continues to build and develop on topics addressed in Foundation 11.
+This course is recommended for students who are continuing in post-Secondary studies in Arts faculty (examples: Archaeology, Criminology, History, Languages, International Studies, Political Science, Psychology and many more), Communications faculty, Education faculty or the Fine Arts faculty.
+Topics include: Transformations with iterations to create fractals, graphical representations polynomial, logarithmic, exponential and sinusoidal functions, regressions, set theory and conditional statements, combinatorics, financial mathematics, and logical reasoning.
+Students may wish to take Pre-Calculus 11/12 concurrently with Foundations 12.
-financial

-mathematics,

-and logical

-reasoning.

-Students may

-wish to take Pre

--Calculus 11/12

-concurrently

-with

-Foundations 12.